 You've probably listened to Andrew Huberman explain the science of dopamine, sunlight, or sleep protocols.
 Maybe you've adopted his morning routine or tried his breathing techniques.
 But beneath the lab coat and Stanford credentials lies a story most fans don't know—a story of a rebellious skateboarder who nearly ended up dead or in jail before becoming neuroscience's most trusted voice.

 What drives a man to obsessively collect knowledge, structure every moment of his day, and translate complex science into protocols millions can use?
+As Huberman himself puts it: "Effort is the currency of brain change."
 The answer reveals something profound about how certain minds are wired to understand the world.

 TL;DR: Why Andrew Huberman is an Enneagram Type 5

-• The Investigator Pattern: Huberman's childhood habit of spending weekends with encyclopedias, independently researching topics and creating bullet-pointed reports, exemplifies the Type 5's core drive to understand and collect knowledge.
+- The Investigator Pattern: From childhood weekends with encyclopedias to his current three-hour podcast deep dives, Huberman exemplifies the Type 5's core drive to understand and collect knowledge.

-• Detachment as Survival: After his parents' divorce at 12 and subsequent emotional turmoil, Huberman retreated into skateboarding and later science—the Type 5 pattern of withdrawing from emotional chaos to find stability through knowledge.
+- Detachment as Survival: After his parents' divorce at 12 and subsequent emotional turmoil, he retreated into skateboarding and later science—withdrawing from chaos to find stability through knowledge.

-• Systematic Mastery: His famous protocols and routines represent the Type 5's need for competence and self-sufficiency.
+- Systematic Mastery: His famous routines and protocols represent the need for competence and self-sufficiency.
 Every aspect of life becomes a system to be optimized.

-• Stress to Type 7: The 2024 scandal revealed Type 5 disintegration patterns—scattered attention across multiple relationships, seeking stimulation over depth, and compartmentalizing different areas of life.
+- Stress Patterns: The 2024 scandal revealed disintegration—scattered attention across multiple relationships, seeking stimulation over depth, and compartmentalizing different areas of life.

 What is Andrew Huberman's Personality Type?